randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 1. [Github](<https://github.com/>) to store our code, track changes, and collaborate
-2. [Slack](<https://slack.com/>) is a chat service used by our team, we have a #programming channel for sharing programming announements, discussion, and asking for help.
-Our team also uses Slack to communicate during events and competitions.

 Start by going to <https://github.com/join> and creating an account.
 When choosing an account name and avatar, keep in mind your